Andrea Álvarez (musician)

-Andrea Álvarez (Buenos Aires; May 23, 1962) is an Argentinean drummer, percussionist, singer and composer.
+Andrea Álvarez (Buenos Aires; May 23, 1962) is an Argentine musician (drummer, percussionist, singer and composer).
 She was part of Rouge, the first all female Argentine rock band, and accompanied many nationally and internationally renowned artists.

 At the end of the 1990s, she pursued her own projects.
 First, with the group Pulsomadre, and from 2001, as a solo artist releasing four studio albums, a live CD/DVD, and two EPs.
 Andrea was presented the Konex Award for "Best Female Rock Artist Of The Decade", and, in 2016 she was nominated by the Latin Grammy Awards for Best Rock Album for Y Lo Dejamos Venir.

 Career

 Rouge and the beginnings

 Andrea Álvarez is a pioneer among the female drummers in Argentina, and the first to pursue a career as a professional drummer.
 She was a member of Rouge (replacing Mari Sánchez), along with Claudia Sinesi, María Gabriela Epumer and Ana Crotti.
 Rouge was the first rock band in Argentina formed entirely by women, who played their own songs.
 Its dissolution gave way to the band Viuda e Hijas de Roque Enroll.

 She collaborated with many national artists and bands such as Soda Stereo, Divididos (both as a substitute drummer and percussionist), Charly García, David Lebón, Celeste Carballo, Lito Vitale, Juan Carlos Baglietto, Memphis la Blusera, Los Rodríguez, Patricia Sosa, Marcela Morelo, Attaque 77, Alejandro Lerner, Los Tipitos, and Natalia Oreiro.
 In addition, she has worked with international artists such as Celia Cruz, Tito Puente and Alex Acuña and Draco Rosa.